 Lifestyle Tips for Seasonal Allergy Relief

 - Use a neti pot to irrigate, rinse and cleanse the sinuses.
 Make your own preservative-free saline solution in a 16 ounce jar: 12 ounces of filtered or distilled water (do not use tap water); one tsp.
-Celtic sea salt and 1-2 drops tea tree oil.
-Other add-ins: liquid iodine, aqueous zinc and probiotics
+Celtic sea salt or non-iodized Kosher salt, liquid iodine forte, and one drop of tea tree oil.

-- It’s especially important to support and optimize healthy adrenal, digestive, and liver function.
+- It’s especially important to support and optimize healthy adrenal function, digestive health, and liver function

-- Use essential oils such as lavender, eucalyptus, pine and peppermint as a compress, in a diffuser, a few drops in a bath, or apply topically with a carrier oil
+- Use essential oils such as lavender, eucalyptus, pine and peppermint as a compress, in a diffuser, a few drops in an Epsom salt bath, or apply topically with a carrier oil

-- Wash clothes, bedding and pillows often (pet bedding and toys too)
+- Wash clothing, bedding and pillows often (pet bedding and toys too) in hot water

 - Remove your shoes before entering your home.